 The ensemble has recorded a variety of period music on more than 60 recordings on a number of labels, EMI, BIS, Naxos and Musica Svecia, to mention a few.
 The recording of Vivaldi’s “The Four Seasons” was internationally acclaimed and selected ‘best recording’ by the highly prestigious German magazine Audio.

 Beginning 2005, the Drottningholm Baroque Ensemble arranges its own concert series at various locations in Stockholm.
 The overall aim is to perform early music in a ‘playfull’ way, yet at the highest musical and technical level.
 Significant effort is put into reaching out to new audiences by establishing novel, interesting and challenging constellations.
 This is exemplified by collaborating with famous actors, dancers and folk music groups, as well as inviting composers to write contemporary music for period instruments.
-Apart from having performed at virtually all major Swedish concert halls, we strive to find the optimal venue for a given program, being a church, school hall or a museum.
+Apart from having performed at virtually all major Swedish concert halls, the ensemble strives to find the optimal venue for a given program, being a church, school hall or a museum.
 The goal is to create programs where different cultural expressions are mixed to form new and exciting experiences to the audience.
-While we proudly celebrate our 50th anniversary in 2021, we ambitiously continue our strive to find creative and innovative concepts to make this old repertoire stay forever young.
+While they proudly celebrated their 50ths anniversary in 2021, they ambitiously continue their strive to find creative and innovative concepts to make this old repertoire stay forever young.